Oxiclean2514/Employee-management-system/README.md

 # Python Employee Management System
- Simple command line python Employee management system that links to a mysql database

- Probably not the best code, but just a fun little project for me to learn more in python and sql
+ Simple command line python Employee management system that links to a mysql database Just a fun little project for me to learn more in python and sql Probably not the most elegant code, but any input regarding bug fixing/optimization is appreciated

  ## Working Features
     - Login system